Global Hadamard form for the Green Function in Schwarzschild space-time: Conclusions

-Although we have proved these singularity structures for the retarded Green function specifically for the case of a scalar field, we expect that the leading singularity structures ($\delta(\sigma_4) \to \PV(1/\sigma_4)\dots$) carry over to higher-spin field perturbations of Schwarzschild space-time.
+Although we have proved these singularity structures for the retarded Green function specifically for the case of a scalar field, we expect that the leading singularity structures ($\delta(\s) \to \PV(1/\s)\dots$) carry over to higher-spin field perturbations of Schwarzschild spacetime.
 The reason is that the leading singularity structure of the Green function is dictated by the coefficients of the second derivatives in the wave equation -- which may be any of the generalized Regge-Wheeler or Teukolsky equations.
 The spin does not appear in the second order terms of these equations.

 Apart from the intrinsic theoretical interest in having a `global Hadamard form' for the retarded Green function, such an expression may have various applications.
-For example, in the calculation of the self-force acting on a particle moving in a curved background space-time.
+For example, in the calculation of the self-force acting on a particle moving in a curved background spacetime.
 In~\cite{CDOWa,CDOW13,PhysRevD.89.084021} the self-force was calculated via a time integration of the GF along the past worldline of the particle.
-These calculations illustrated how the self-force may be seen as arising from backscattering of the field perturbation and from trapping of null geodesics, both of which are perfectly encapsulated within our `global Hadamard form'.
-In terms of specific practical use, it has been observed~\cite{WardellOttewill-LargeEll} that subtracting, mode-by-mode, an $\ell$-mode decomposition of an approximation of the direct term $U(x,x')\delta(\sigma)$ that we have found here (specifically, the term containing $\delta$ in Eq.(\ref{grl-k-zero2}) for $n=0$) from a numerical calculation (such as the one carried out in~\cite{PhysRevD.89.084021}) of the $\ell$-modes of the retarded Green function significantly increases the accuracy of the resulting, numerical retarded Green function.
+These calculations illustrated how the self-force may be seen as arising from backscattering of the field perturbation and from trapping of null geodesics, both of which are perfectly encapsulated within our `global Hadamard form'. {In its turn, in the context of quantum field theory, the global singularity structure/Hadamard form has found applications within quantum communication~\cite{JACMK2019} as well as entanglement harvesting~\cite{caribe2023lensing}.} In terms of specific practical use, it has been found in~\cite{JACMK2019, CNOW:2019,OToole:2021} that subtracting, mode-by-mode, an $\ell$-mode decomposition of an approximation of the direct term $\U(x,x')\delta(\s)$ that we have found here (specifically, the term containing $\delta$ in Eq.~(\ref{grl-k-zero2}) for $n=0$) from a numerical calculation (such as the one carried out in~\cite{PhysRevD.89.084021}) of the $\ell$-modes of the retarded Green function significantly increases the accuracy of the resulting, numerical retarded Green function.